microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## UI Automation Patterns

-InfoBar will be Pane for inline notifications with IScrollProvider for the (conditionally) scrollable content area within the notification.

-InfoBar will implement a custom "information" Landmark.
+InfoBar will use a Pane for inline notifications and will implement a custom "information" Landmark.

 ### Keyboard Navigation